stemjust4u/ina219/README.md

 # [STEM Just 4 U Home Page](https://stemjust4u.com/)
 ## This project collects voltage, current, and power from an ina219 power monitor

-If you don't have an ina219 the voltage can be collected using ina219 on esp32 (or ADS115/MCP3008 on RPi) but current is not as easy to get to.
-The ina219 makes the current/power collection easy.
+If you don't have an ina219, (0-3.3V) voltage can be collected using ADC on esp32 (or external ADC boards ADS115/MCP3008 on RPi) but current or higher voltages are not as easy to get to.
+The ina219 makes higher voltage and current/power collection easy.
 I did not see libraries for micropython so this project will only be with Raspberry Pi.
-I2C is used for communication to the RPi so only 2 cables are needed for that portion.
-You then connect to the high side, between the power source and load, so you can measure both current and voltage.
+I2C is used for communication to the RPi, requiring only 2 cables for that portion.
+Another advantage to the ina219 is that you can connect to the high side, between the power source and load, so you can measure both current and voltage.

 [Link to Project Web Site](https://github.com/stemjust4u/ina219)